 With railways, highways, and airports nearby, the Cariboo region is a great home base, offering reliable and responsive connections worldwide.

-With three main urban centres and a large rural population, the Cariboo region offers the benefits of a large community while still enjoying an idyllic urban lifestyle.
+With three main urban centres and a large rural population, the Cariboo region offers the benefits of a large community while still enjoying an idyllic rural lifestyle.

 Economic Development Organizations

-First Nations communities in the Cariboo have a population of 9,449 (6.12% of the total population), comprised of 17 different communities.
-Development corporations— owned collectively by aligned Nations or by individual First Nations— are the primary vehicles by which First Nations pursue and advocate for sustainable economic development in this region.
+Development corporations— owned collectively by aligned First Nations or by individual First Nations— are the primary vehicles by which First Nations pursue and advocate for sustainable economic development in the region.

 Economic Development Organizations